luismbo/multi-magit/README.md

 suggestions based on branch names that are common across every repository.

+#### [command] multi-magit-branch-delete

+Delete a given branch on each of the selected repositories.
+Lists suggestions based on branch names that are common across every repository.

 #### [command] multi-magit-git-command

 Execute a git command for each selected repository.